saikiran789/chat-application/README.rst

 code that checks user credentials on incoming WebSockets to allow or deny them access to chatroom streams based on their staff status.

+Whenever User joins the room along with chat box active userlist will be displayed.

 Installation
 ------------